-In this exercise, you run Zip2Go to compress a file.
+In this exercise, you run the Zip2Go Wizard to compress a Mastercam part file and all the files associated with it into an .Z2G file.

 1. Open BRACE.mcam, which was provided with this tutorial.

 If prompted to save changes to 2D_CHAMFER_MM.mcam, choose Don't Save.